HewlettPackard/Docker-SimpliVity/ops/README.md

 ## About Docker Enterprise Edition

-Docker Enterprise Edition (EE) is a containers-as-a-service (CaaS) platform for IT that manages and secures diverse applications across disparate infrastructure, both on-premises and in the cloud.
+Docker Enterprise Edition (EE) is the leading containers-as-a-service (CaaS) platform for IT that manages and secures diverse applications across disparate infrastructure, both on-premises and in the cloud.
 Docker EE provides integrated container management and security from development to production.
 Enterprise-ready capabilities like multi-architecture orchestration and secure software supply chain give IT teams the ability to manage and secure containers without breaking the developer experience.

 Docker EE provides